 This innovative book brings together the fields of more-than-human geography, childhood studies, multispecies studies, and the environmental humanities.
 It will be of interest to students and scholars who are reconsidering the ethics of child–animal relations from a fresh perspective.

 Introduction 1.
 The Common Worlds of Children and Animals 2.
-Children, Kangaroos, and Deer: A Multispecies Ethics of Conviviality 3.
-Children, Ants and Worlds: An Environmental Ethics of Vulnerability 4.
-Children, Bilbies and Spirit Bears: A Decolonising Ethics of Ecological Reconciliation 5.
-Children, Raccoons and Possums: An Ethics of Staying with the Trouble 6.
-Indigenous Children and Dogs: A Recuperative Ethics of Kinship Obligation Conclusion.
-Relational Ethics for Entangled Lives
+Children, Kangaroos, and Deer: An Ethics of Multispecies Conviviality 3.
+Children, Ants, and Worms: An Environmental Ethics of Mutual Vulnerability 4.
+Children, Bilbies, and Spirit Bears: A Decolonising Ethics of Ecological Reconciliation 5.
+Children, Raccoons, and Possums: An Ethics of Staying with the Trouble 6.
+Indigenous Child–Dogs: A Recuperative Ethics of Kinship Obligation Conclusion: Relational Ethics for Entangled Lives